Beyond Understanding: Evaluating the Pragmatic Gap in LLMs' Cultural Processing of Figurative Language: Ablation and Linguistic Variation Analysis

 \section{Ablation and Linguistic Variation Analysis}

 \paragraph{Variants of Incorrect Distractors} To better understand the semantic relationship between correct and incorrect explanations, we compute the cosine similarity between their sentence embeddings (using the \texttt{paraphrase-multilingual-mpnet-base-v2} model \cite{reimers-2019-sentence-bert})—comparing correct vs. incorrect explanations generated using the general prompt (Figure~\ref{fig:generate-prompt}), and correct vs. incorrect explanations using the SRL prompt (Figure~\ref{fig:generate-prompt-srl}), separately for proverbs and idioms.
 The resulting similarity distributions, shown in Figure~\ref{fig:cos-sim-idioms} for idioms (and Figure \ref{fig:cos-sim-proverbs} for proverbs in Appendix~\ref{app:analysis}), reveal noticeable shifts in distribution, but the impact on overall performance was minor.
 For proverbs, average accuracy slightly decreased with SRL-based distractors (86.57\% → 86.36\%), while for idioms, performance slightly improved (76.29\% → 78.52\%).
 This suggests that the semantic closeness of distractors can vary depending on the generation strategy, but does not largely affect model performance.
+For the generation of incorrect distractors in the multiple-choice understanding task, the LLM (GPT-4.1) was prompted only with the correct explanation, not with the idiom or proverb itself.
+This prevents the model from using knowledge of the idiom/proverb in generating incorrect explanations.
+Moreover, GPT-4.1 was not among the models evaluated in the experiments.
+Importantly, despite distractors being generated by a GPT-family model, Claude models consistently outperformed GPT models on MCQ understanding for both idioms and proverbs, indicating that the use of GPT-4.1 did not advantage GPT models or introduce evaluation bias.

 \paragraph{Dialectal Breakdown} The dialectal breakdown for the MCQ understanding results in Table~\ref{tab:idioms-srl-comparison} for the Jawaher dataset is shown in Tables~\ref{tab:arabic-dialect-accuracy} and~\ref{tab:arabic-dialect-accuracy-srl} (as well as Figures \ref{fig:dialect-general} and \ref{fig:dialect-srl} in Appendix \ref{app:more-results}.
 The average of the two tables is presented in Figure \ref{fig:dialect-avg} and Table~\ref{tab:arabic-dialect-accuracy-avg}.
 The top performing dialects on average were: UAE, MSA, Libya, and Oman.
 The lowest performing dialects were: Sudan, Mauritania, Qatar, and Yemen.
 Notably, UAE, Libya, and Oman performed unexpectedly well despite being low-resource dialects, while Egypt, a high-resource dialect, achieved only a mid-range score.
 One possible explanation is that certain proverbs in the Jawaher dataset are culturally shared across multiple Arab countries, particularly Gulf and Levantine varieties, whereas others are highly localized or unique.
 Country-level performance varied depending on whether the incorrect distractor was generated with a general or SRL-based prompt, but UAE and MSA consistently ranked in the top four, while Sudan and Mauritania consistently ranked among the lowest three.